How to Email Receipts and Bills to QuickBooks

 Special characters in email cause registration failure

-Cause: Email addresses with special characters like + (Gmail aliases like user+receipts@gmail.com) may fail to register in the Manage Senders panel.
+Cause: Email addresses with special characters like + (Gmail aliases like user+receipts@gmail.com) may fail to register in Manage forwarding email.

 Fix: Register your base email address without the + alias.
 Forward from your base address (e.g., user@gmail.com).